 References should be numbered consecutively in the order in which they are first mentioned in the text.
 Identify references in text, tables, and legends by Arabic numerals in parentheses.
 References cited only in tables or figure legends should be numbered in accordance with the sequence established by the first identification in the text of the particular table or figure.
-The titles of journals should be abbreviated according to the style used in Index Medicus.
-Consult the List of Journals Indexed for MEDLINE, published annually as a separate publication by the National Library of Medicine.
-The list can also be obtained through the Library's web site (http://www.nlm.nih.gov/tsd/serials/lji.html).
+The titles of journals should be abbreviated according to the style used in the list of Journals Indexed for MEDLINE, posted by the NLM on the Library's Web site.
 Journals vary on whether they ask authors to cite electronic references within parentheses in the text or in numbered references following the text.
-Authors should consult with the journal that they plan to submit their work to.
+Authors should consult with the journal to which they plan to submit their work.

-IV.A.10.
+IV.
+A. 10.
 Tables

-Tables capture information concisely, and display it efficiently; they also provide information at any desired level of detail and precision.
+Tables capture information concisely and display it efficiently; they also provide information at any desired level of detail and precision.
 Including data in tables rather than text frequently makes it possible to reduce the length of the text.

 Type or print each table with double spacing on a separate sheet of paper.
 Number tables consecutively in the order of their first citation in the text and supply a brief title for each.
 Do not use internal horizontal or vertical lines.
-Give each column a short or abbreviated heading.
+Give each column a short or an abbreviated heading.
 Authors should place explanatory matter in footnotes, not in the heading.
-Explain in footnotes all nonstandard abbreviations.
-For footnotes use the following symbols, in sequence:
+Explain all nonstandard abbreviations in footnotes, and use the following symbols, in sequence: